 “Always current, Nancy knows what publishers want and need.
 With her help, I sold my first manuscript to a major publisher after only 5 submissions.
 Go with Nancy.”—Omar Rosales, author of The Elemental Shaman

-I’ve been on both sides of a book proposal, as the author trying to sell a book idea and the acquiring editor in a publishing house giving authors book deals.
-When I was an in-house acquisitions editor at G.P.
-Putnam’s Sons/Perigee and HarperCollins/HarperPerennial, I brought potential book projects to the attention of the editorial board so that I could acquire them for my list.
+I’ve been on both sides of a book proposal: as the author with a book idea and the acquiring editor offering book deals.
+I’ve worked at more than one major book publishing house in New York City.
 That’s how I learned about the elements that make or break a book proposal.

-I’ve also written many book proposals for myself and others that have led to six-figure book deals.
-I have ghostwritten New York Times bestsellers.
-I stay apprised of what’s happening in the book publishing business, as well as in social media and traditional media, so I know how to create a strong book proposal that will convince a publisher that the project will be profitable.
+I stay apprised of what’s happening in the book publishing business as well as in social media and traditional media.
+That’s why I know how to create a strong book proposal that will convince a publisher your book project will be profitable.

-When I evaluate or help you create your book proposal, I will consider whether it’s the right time for you to approach an agent with your proposal (that is, if you don’t already have an agent).
-If, and only if, I feel your book proposal is ready or nearly ready to be submitted, I will recommend specific agents I feel might be a good match for you.
-However, I only make personal recommendations to agents I’ve known for years when I truly feel the match between agent and author would be an excellent one for both parties.
+When I evaluate or help you create your book proposal, I will advise you about querying agents or editors regarding your proposal, assist you in writing a query letter, and help you create a strategic submissions plan.
+Please know that I only make personal recommendations to agents I’ve known for years when I truly feel the match between an agent and author would be an excellent one for both parties.

 “Nancy Peske’s support preparing my book proposal for submission was invaluable.
 I know that her skills and experience as an editor and writer gave me the edge that helped to get an agent and a publisher.”—Elena Mannes, author of The Power of Music: New Discoveries in the Science of Song

 In the early stages of conceptualizing your book?
-Writing mind/body/spirit nonfiction such as self-help or an inspirational memoir?
-I can help!
-Give me details using my contact form.
+Writing mind/body/spirit nonfiction such as a self-help book or an inspirational memoir?
+Have an idea for a business book that will serve as a credibility card for your brand?
+I can help.

 Whether you want to try to get a book deal for your nonfiction book or you are considering self-publishing, whether you have written the entire book or just a chapter, whether you plan to sell your book or use it as a giveaway, you should create a book proposal to have a clear vision of your plan for writing and marketing your book.
-Editors and agents expect to see full book proposals for authors seeking publication.
+Editors and agents expect to see full book proposals from authors seeking a book deal.

-I can help you with your proposal, but I strongly encourage you to read these articles to get a sense of what a book proposal involves and how I can help you with my professional services.
+I can help you with your proposal, but I strongly encourage you to read the articles listed below to get a sense of what a book proposal involves and what kind of editorial help you might need from me.